ouStanleyy/instagram-clone/README.md

 <h3 align="center">Instantgram (Instagram Clone)</h3>

   <p align="center">
     A clone of a popular social media platform, <a href="instagram.com">Instagram</a>.
-Users on Instagram can share posts (videos and photos) to their network of followers.
+Instagram is a social media platform that allows users to share photos and videos, as well as to interact with others through likes, comments, and direct messaging.
+The app is known for its sleek, user-friendly interface and powerful editing tools that allow users to enhance their photos and videos with filters, stickers, and other creative features.
     <br />
     <!-- <a href="https://upload.wikimedia.org/wikipedia/commons/1/10/Meetup.png"><strong>Explore the docs »</strong></a> -->
     <br />